technikian/avr-objective-io/README.md

-# AlternateIO
+# ObjectIO
 Arduino library for efficiently managing physical IO, with debounce.
+Supposedly slightly faster than the standard Arduino digital IO functions (this hasn't been tested recently).

 # Usage